metasoarous/oz/README.md

 Note that vega-lite already has very powerful and impressive [plot concatenation](https://vega.github.io/vega-lite/docs/concat.html) features, and that in general these should be preferred as they allow for tighter coupling of the data and interactive features of vega-lite.
 But again, when doing something quick and dirty, this functionality may prove useful.

+Also note that while not illustrated above, you can specify multiple maps in these vectors, and they will be merged into one.
+So for example, you can do `[:vega-lite stacked-bar {:width 100}]` to override the width.

 ## Sharing features